DrDoctor call in progress

 Video Consultation

-The video consultation service allows patients to have a video call with their clinician as an alternative to a face-to-face appointment where clinically appropriate.
+The video consultation service at North Bristol NHS Trust allows patients to have a video call with their clinician as an alternative to a face-to-face appointment, where clinically appropriate.

-If you have a video consultation with DrDoctor, you will receive a direct link to your appointment by SMS text message to your UK mobile number or your email address one to two hours before your appointment time.
+When you are invited to a video consultation, you will receive a direct link to your appointment by text message to your UK mobile number or email address, one to two hours before your appointment time.

-If you have any questions about your appointment, please call the number provided in your letter.
+If you have any questions about your appointment, please call the number provided in your appointment letter.

 Why do we offer video consultations?